dahall/Vanara/Core/AssemblyReport.md

 ### Classes
 Class | Description
 ---- | ----
+BitHelper | Static methods to help with bit manipulation.
+ByteSizeFormatter | A custom formatter for byte sizes (things like files, network bandwidth, etc.) that will automatically determine the best abbreviation.
+ComConnectionPoint | Helper class to create an advised COM sink.
+When this class is constructed, the source is queried for an `IConnectionPointContainer` reference.
 ComReleaser<T> | A safe variable to hold an instance of a COM class that automatically calls `Marshal.ReleaseComObject(System.Object)` on disposal.
 CorrespondingTypeAttribute | Attribute for enum values that provides information about corresponding types and related actions.
 Useful for Get/Set methods that use an enumeration value to determine the type to get or set.
 CoTaskMemoryMethods | Unmanaged memory methods for COM.